tigerraj32/Cheetsheet-Collection/Multiple-Git-Account.md

 ssh-add ~/.ssh/id_rsa_work1
 ```

+To list the ssh key attached to SSH agent
+> ssh-add -l

 In case we need to remove ssh entries
 > ssh-add -D            //removes all ssh entries from the ssh-agent